KailasHiwale/DRF-TDD-CRUD/README.md

 `api/user/login/` | GET | Login User

 ## Authentication
-We need to do following changes in `reviewapp/settings.py/` in order to enable token authentication
+We need to do following changes in `reviewapp/settings.py` in order to enable token authentication.
 ***First*** add `restframework.authtoken` to your `INSTALLED_APPS`. ***Second*** add the `TokenAuthentication` to `REST_FRAMEWORK`
 ```
 INSTALLED_APPS = [